 Sorry, your browser is not compatible with some of the content on this website.
 Please update to a newer browser to view this website.

-Laser cutting is one of several laser processes, with the others being marking, welding, drilling, engraving, ablation, additive manufacturing and cleaning.
-Laser cutting, with some similarities and overlaps to the laser drilling and laser engraving process, is the process of cutting a material.
+Laser cutting is one of several processes, with the others being marking, welding, drilling, engraving, ablation, additive manufacturing and cleaning.
+The cutting process has some similarities and overlaps to the drilling and engraving processes and is the process of cutting a material.

-This can be done for several reasons, whether to make a product, part or material smaller, or give it a smooth finish, or to cut it into a complicated shape.
-Laser cutting has been steadily replacing more conventional forms of cutting over the years thanks to its ability to cut in ways that other machines simply can’t.
+Cutting can be done for several reasons, whether to make a product, part or material smaller or give it a smooth finish or to cut it into a complicated shape.
+Cutting with lasers has been steadily replacing more conventional forms of cutting over the years thanks to its ability to cut in ways that other machines simply can’t.

-To help explain the laser cutting process in more detail, we’ve answered some of the most frequently asked questions below.
+To help explain the process in more detail, we’ve answered some of the most frequently asked questions below.

 Laser cutting is also perfect for working with a huge variety of metals too

 Laser cutting works by having a high-powered, highly-focused laser beam run through a material, leaving a clean cut with a smooth finish.
-This laser beam can be either pulsed, meaning the cut is delivered in pulses of laser, or continuous wave, meaning the laser beam is kept focused on the material until the cut is delivered.
+This beam can be either pulsed, meaning the cut is delivered in pulses, or continuous wave, meaning the beam is kept focused on the material until the cut is delivered.

-Laser cutting starts by piercing the material with a hole, and then continues the cut from there.
-The laser cutting beam intensity, length and heat output can be controlled, allowing the cut to be delivered in different ways and in different times.
+Cutting with lasers starts by piercing the material with a hole, and then continues the cut from there.
+The beam intensity, length and heat output can be controlled, allowing the cut to be delivered in different ways and in different times.

-Laser cutting is, in some ways, similar to laser drilling and laser engraving.
-Laser drilling involves the creation of popped ‘thru-holes’ in materials, but occasionally these holes are created as dents rather than thru-holes.
+The process is, in some ways, similar to drilling and engraving.
+Drilling involves the creation of popped ‘thru-holes’ in materials, but occasionally these holes are created as dents rather than thru-holes.
 These dents, acting like engravings, are also considered ‘cuts’ in a material.

-The diagram above is an example of how laser cutting works, although there are different laser cutting processes which work in different ways
+The diagram above is an example of how laser cutting works, although there are different processes which work in different ways

-Thanks to the control of beam intensity, length and heat output as described above, laser cutting is great at working with multiple materials.
-Listed below are just some of the materials that laser cutting works well with:
+Thanks to the control of beam intensity, length and heat output as described above, lasers are great at cutting many materials.
+Listed below are just some of the materials that cut well with:

-Laser cutting can work with a huge variety of metals, including:
+A huge variety of metals, can be cut including:

-While metal is the most common material that laser cutting works with, such as for the laser cutting of hydro formed parts, it is used with many other materials too, as listed above.
+While metal is the most common material that is cut with lasers (e.g. hydro formed parts) it is used with many other materials too, as listed above.

 Laser cutting can be used to safely cut glass, avoiding unnecessary cracking such as shown in the above!

-The control that laser cutting provides, as well as the numerous materials that it can successfully work with, means that it unsurprisingly finds use in a host of different industries.
+The control that cutting with lasers provides, as well as the numerous materials that it can successfully work with, means that it unsurprisingly finds use in a host of different industries.